zhangdi168/VitePressSimple/README.md

 ## online preview
 ![img.png](./docs/vpstatic/images/openInDir.png)

-After the creation is completed, you can **click the folder icon to enter the source directory** (the directory where the documents are located).
-The default source directory is ./docs.
-To return to the previous level, i.e., **execute the following command in the project root directory:**
+After the creation is completed, you can **click the folder icon to enter the project root directory**

 ```bash
 # Go to the project root directory, not the original directory